-Factor Assessment / Measurement When to Apply Correction 1 Comments Duration Single-event noise duration may range from 1.5 min to 2.5 h.
-One event in any assessment period.
+Factor Assessment / Measurement When to Apply Correction 1 Comments Duration ation Single-event noise duration may range from 1.5 min to 2.5 h.
 0 to 20dB(A) The project noise trigger level may be increased by an adjustment depending on duration of noise (see Table C3).
-Maximum adjustment Refer to individual modifying factors.
+Maximum adjustmentRefer to individual modifying factors.
 Where two or more modifying factors are indicated.
 Maximum correction of 10dB(A) 2 (excluding duration correction).

-- 1. Corrections to be added to the measured or predicted levels, except in the case of duration where the adjustment is to be made to the criterion. - 2.
-Where a source emits tonal and low-frequency noise, only one 5-dB correction should be applied if the tone is in the low-frequency range, that is, at or below 160 Hz. - 3.
-Where narrow-band analysis using the reference method is required, as outlined in column 5, the correction will be determined by the ISO1996-2:2007 standard.
+2. Where a s ource emits tonal and low-frequency noise ed levels, except in the case of duration where the adjust e, only one 5-dB correction should be applied if the tone ethod is required, as outlined in column 5, the correction is in the low-frequency range, th at is, at or below 160 Hz.